Memblers/nesxidy/README.md

 This emulator is a demonstration of DynaMOS, dynamic recompiler targeting the MOS Technology 6502 CPU as the host system.
 In this case, another 6502 is the guest system, as well.
 The reason one can't simply run 6502 code from one machine on different 6502 machine is because the memory map may be completely different.
 As it is a full-blown recompiler, much of the framework (with a significant amount of additional work) could be reused to host another CPU.

 ## how the hell
 Every single instruction must be evaluated and replaced with equivalent sequences, every single memory access examined and remapped, and all of it reassembled, to suit the target system.
-Any instructions which can't be recompiled, such as a branch or jump to a destination that hasn't been recompiled yet, or any unsupported instructions, are run through the interpreted emulator (Fake6502).
-Interpreted instructions may take hundreds of times longer than the native equivalent, but as more of the emulated program has been run, branch destinations become known and can be assembled into a native 6502 branch.
+For any instructions that can't be recompiled, such as a branch or jump to a destination that hasn't been recompiled yet, or any unsupported instructions, control is handed over to an interpreter emulator (Fake6502).
+Handling an interpreted instructions may take several hundred times longer than the native equivalent, but as more of the emulated program has been run, more branch destinations have become known, and can be assembled into a native 6502 branch.

 ## minimum system requirements
 * NMOS 6502 or compatible CPU